-Premiums for the current CTP scheme and the upcoming Motor Accident Injuries scheme are subject to government regulation to ensure that they can cover our community’s needs while not being higher than they need to be.
+Premiums for the Motor Accident Injuries (MAI) scheme are subject to government regulation to ensure that they can cover our community’s needs.

-These premiums are not ACT Government fees or charges.
-They are set by and paid to a licensed private sector insurer.
+The premiums are set by and paid to a licensed private sector MAI insurer.

-The ACT’s current and future insurance schemes are ‘community rated’ schemes, which means that motorists for each vehicle class pay the same premium regardless of their individual circumstances.
-‘Community rated’ schemes provide equality and affordability and reduce the cost of compulsory personal injury insurance for drivers with differing circumstances (such as young and older drivers).
+The ACT’s MAI scheme is a ‘community rated’ scheme, where motorists in each vehicle class pay the same premium regardless of their individual circumstances and risk of being involved in an accident.
+‘Community rated’ schemes provide equality and affordability, and reduce the cost of compulsory personal injury insurance for drivers with differing circumstances (such as young and older drivers).

 You can find information on current and previous CTP premiums on the CTP website.